 Imagine if that organisation had a theoretical maximum of four lanes connecting the site to the motorway.

-Cleaners will typically check toilet facilities every two hours to ensure that toilet paper, soap and other supplies are re-stocked, and to ensure they are clean and ready for use.
+Cleaners will typically check toilet facilities every two hours to they are clean and supplies are re-stocked.

 In a large building or estate, this process can be very resource intensive, and therefore expensive.

-It is possible that in a large building, some toilets will not have been used at all on a particular day, let alone since the last check 2 hours ago.
+It’s possible that in a large building, some toilets won’t be used at all, let alone since the last check.

-This information can then be used to allow the cleaners to prioritise which toilets they clean and check in which order.
+Cleaners can use this information to prioritise which toilets they clean and check in which order.